 This is a Stainless Steel Water Storage Cistern Tank - 500 Gallon made by Texas Metal Tanks.
 The stainless steel tanks are type 304 stainless steel cisterns.
-The sidewall and bottom are 20 gauge and the top is 22 gauge.
+The sidewall and bottom are 20 gauge and the top is 22 gauge, all from domestic, US steel.
 We use stainless steel rivets in the construction process making them more durable.
+The tanks utilize a FDA approved NSF 61 certified sealant on the inside.
 Stainless steel tanks are actually an alloy - the addition of chromium to the steel greatly increases the corrosion resistance of the metal.
 Stainless steel tanks will generally maintain the same look throughout their lifespan.
 A stainless steel tank should last 50 years or more and feature a five-year warranty.
 This product is FDA approved for potable (drinking) water applications and is ANSI / NSF 61 certified.
 Features and Options

 NOTE: Tanks should be installed on a solid base.
 Concrete pads or crushed granite are recommended.

 - Dimensions: 4' Diameter x 5'8" Height - NOTE: Dimensions listed are eave height.
 The top adds 6 - 15" to total height, depending on size of tank.

 - Weight: 209 lbs

 - Fittings: Most tanks have three fittings - an inlet, an outlet, and an overflow.
 The price above only includes one bulkhead connection for an outlet.
 All other fittings are optional.

 - Inlet: Options include 3" or 4" male PVC adapter or a basket.
 The PVC adapter goes in the side of the tank on the side.
 Connect 3" or 4" schedule 40 PVC.